santiment/sanbase2/docs/adding-metrics-guide.md

 # Adding Metrics Guide

 Serving metrics is one of the main tasks done by the GraphQL API server.
-Metrics are also used internally for computing signals and for computing other metrics and checks.
+Metrics are also used internally for computing alerts and for computing other metrics and checks.

 ## Some history